 Shahram Khosravi, Professor of Anthropology, Stockholm University: https://www.socant.su.se/english/research/our-researchers/shahram-khosravi

-Abstracts of maximum 300 words should be submitted by May 10 to: EVkonferensNWS@gmail.com
+Abstracts of maximum 300 words should be submitted by May 10 to (the deadline is May 27 for those working in other humanistic fields or in social studies): EVkonferensNWS@gmail.com

 Please indicate academic field or discipline of author.
 The length of presentations will be 45 minutes, including discussion.